mcclure/qgcon-2018/README.md

 In this game, point a mouse and click to blow up the UFOs.

+There is a simple programming language which scripts the movement of the UFOs.
+At the moment, all they do is glide slowly off the screen.

-In other commits in this repository, a small programming language is added to the game source to script the movement of the UFOs.
+In other commits in this repository, the language is more complicated, and the UFOs do something more interesting.

 ## License